192nd Military Police Battalion

 The 192nd Military Police Battalion is a United States National Guard battalion assigned to the Connecticut Army National Guard.
-The battalion is assigned to the 85th Troop Command and is the Battalion Command for the 143rd Military Police Company (CS), 643rd Military Police Company (CS), 928th Kennel Master, 11th and 119th Military Working Dog (MWD) Detachments.
+The battalion is assigned to the 85th Troop Command and is the Battalion Command for the Headquarters and Headquarters Company (HHC), the 143rd Military Police Company (GS), the 643rd Military Police Company (GS), and the 928th Military Police Military Working Dog (MWD) Detachment.
 It is one of several National Guard units with colonial roots.

 Lineage

 The battalion's first ancestor was established 26 June 1672 in the Connecticut Militia as the Regiment of Fairfield County.

 In the Revolutionary War a Militia of the 1st Battalion, 192d Field Artillery fought in the Battle of Saratoga (1777) and New York (1776–77).

 The unit was re-designated as Company I and called to active duty to play its part in the Civil War efforts in September 1862.
 The unit fought in the Battle of Bull Run, Gettysburg, Georgia (1862), South Carolina (1862) and Louisiana (1863), Cold Harbor, and Petersburg.

 During World War I, personnel from the unit took part in Oise-Aisne, Meuse-Argonne, and Champagne (1918) Campaigns.

 The unit was re-designated in 1921 as the 192d Field Artillery Regiment and reassigned to the 43rd Infantry Division.
 The 192nd Field Artillery Regiment was mustered into federal service and assigned as the 68th Field Artillery Brigade, 43rd Infantry Division.
 It was re-designated as the 192nd Field Artillery Battalion on 10 February 1942.

 During World War II the unit deployed to New Zealand in October 1942 and fought in the Pacific Theater of Operations in the Guadalcanal, New Solomon Islands, New Guinea, and the Philippines Campaign.

 The 2/192nd Field Artillery Battalion was mobilized in April 2002 in support of the Winter Olympics in Salt Lake City, Utah.
 In September 2003 the Battalion was mobilized in support of Operation Noble Eagle III and was re-designated as the 192nd Chemical Battalion.
 The 192nd Chemical Battalion officially was re-designated into the 192nd Military Police Battalion 1 September 2008.
 On 27 May 2009 the Battalion and HHC was once again ordered into federal service in support of Operation Iraqi Freedom VII.
 Headquarters and Headquarters Company deployed to Camp Cropper, Iraq, where it ran Detainee Operations.
 The unit redeployed on 10 May 2010.